Harnessing the Gifts of Plant Power while Pregnant

 3. Harness Flower-Power during Delivery

 Essential oils are natural attendants during labor and delivery.
 Use a diffuser to fill the air of your birthing space with any oil that has an aroma that you like and that creates a great atmosphere.
 Frankincense is a good oil for labor.
-As a portal oil, frankincense is used to welcome new places and open us to transitions.
+As a portal oil, it is used to welcome new places and open us to transitions.

 A relaxed and responsible use of essential oils lets enjoy your pregnancy with balanced health.
 You should always trust your intuition and common sense as you care for your body.
 As your baby grows, your intuition and attunement to your needs will also strengthen.
 Let your body speak to you and guide you.